Area Law from Loop Quantum Gravity

-We now show that by adiabatic continuation we also preserve the physicality of entanglement as being microscopic.
-Adiabatic continuation preservers macroscopic entanglement.
-So, if one continues a state that is not a Schr\"odingers' cat, one will not obtain a Schr\"odingers' cat.
-On the other hand, continuing a Schr\"odingers' cat will still yield a macroscopically entangled state.
-To show this, we apply a result obtained in \cite{hgi}.
-The superselection rule is imposed by stating that states with non vanishing mutual information $\mathcal I_\infty$ between two distant macroscopic regions must be ruled out.
-The mutual information is defined as $\mathcal I(A|B) := S(A) + S(B) - S(AB)$.
-Here, $S$ is chosen to be the $2-$R\'enyi entropy $S_2 = -\log \mbox{Tr} \rho_A^2$, namely, the logarithm of the purity instead the von Neumann entropy.
+namely, the logarithm of the purity instead the von Neumann entropy.
 The technical reason for making this choice is that one can prove that $\mathcal I_\infty$ is preserved by quasi adiabatic continuation.
 The physical reason, is that this quantity is a physical observable (unlike the Von Neumann Entropy) \cite{ekert2002direct,abanin2012measuring,daley2012measuring}, but still captures all the entanglement properties that are important in quantum many-body theory \cite{renyi, Isakov}.
 As a bonus, starting with a trivial non-interacting Hamiltonian that is the sum of commuting local terms in the tensor product structure of Eq.(\ref{mb}), one can adiabatically continue the very Hamiltonian by means of any other Hamiltonian with a gap, which is the sum of local operators with couplings depending on some parameter $\lambda$.
 This is thus a systematic construction of local Hamiltonians whose ground states satisfy the desired properties we have set forth.